Jim Chern

 Father James Nicholas Chern (born November 6, 1973) is a Roman Catholic priest in the Archdiocese of Newark, serving as the archdiocese's Director of Campus Ministry.
 He is also chaplain and director of the Newman Center at Montclair State University.

-Chern is known for his appearances on "The Catholic Guy Show" with Lino Rulli, a radio show airing on Sirius XM Satellite Radio, from 2007 until his departure in 2019.
+Chern is known for his appearances on The Catholic Guy Show with Lino Rulli, a radio show airing on Sirius XM Satellite Radio, from 2007 until his departure in 2019.

-Early life
+Early life and education

 Chern is the son of George and Jo Ann (née Trippodi) Chern.
 He has two brothers, Christopher and Craig.

-Chern graduated from DeSales University in Center Valley, Pennsylvania with a degree in theology and philosophy in 1995 and received a Master of Theology degree from Seton Hall University in 1999.
+Chern graduated from DeSales University in Center Valley, Pennsylvania with a degree in theology and philosophy in 1995 and received a Master of Theology degree from Seton Hall University in South Orange, New Jersey in 1999.

 Ministry

 He was ordained on May 29, 1999 and installed parochial vicar of Our Lady of Lourdes Roman Catholic Church in West Orange, New Jersey, where he served for seven years.

 In 2007, Chern was named chaplain and director of the Newman Center at Montclair State University, a position he still holds.
 He was named Director of Campus Ministry for the Archdiocese of Newark in 2018 by Cardinal Joseph Tobin.
 He has been called America's favorite college campus minister.